qbabor4/sheduleWidget/README.md

 # sheduleWidget
-Android aplication in which you can set your day plan and see next activity in widget
+Android aplication in which you can set your day plan and see next activity on widget